 \subsection{Regularization}

-As we previously discussed, overfitting is the main factor that contributes to MIA.
-Therefore, regularization techniques that can reduce the overfitting of ML models can be leveraged to defend against MIA.
-Regularization techniques including L2-norm regularization, dropout~\cite{srivastava2014dropout}, data argumentation, model stacking, early stopping, label smoothing~\cite{szegedy2016rethinking}, adversarial regularization~\cite{nasr2018machine}, Mixup $+$ MMD~\cite{li2020membership} have been proposed and investigated as defense methods in many papers~\cite{shokri2017membership,salem2019ml,song2020systematic,nasr2018machine,li2020membership,Hui2021ml,shejwalkar2021,kaya2020effectiveness}.
-Among them, L2-norm regularization, dropout, data argumentation, model stacking, early stopping, label smoothing are classical regularization methods proposed to improve the generalizability of a learned model.
-They are initially proposed to reduce the overfitting of ML models, but they are shown to be quite effective in mitigating MIA.
-This is because they help the learned model generalize better to new unseen data and reduce the difference of the model's behavior on its training data and unseen data.
-The adversarial regularization~\cite{nasr2018machine} and Mixup $+$ MMD~\cite{li2020membership} are specially designed regularization techniques that aim to mitigate MIA.
-They add new regularization terms to the classifier's objective function during the training phase and force it to generate similar output distributions for members and non-members.
-Nasr et al.~\cite{nasr2018machine} propose the adversarial regularization defense method.
-They add membership inference gain of the attack model as a new regularization term to the loss function of the target model during the training process.
+Regularization aims to reduce the overfitting degree of target models to mitigate MIAs.
+Therefore, regularization methods that can reduce the overfitting of ML models can be leveraged to defend against MIAs.
+Existing regularization methods including L2-norm regularization, dropout~\cite{srivastava2014dropout}, data argumentation, model stacking, early stopping, label smoothing~\cite{szegedy2016rethinking}, adversarial regularization~\cite{nasr2018machine}, and Mixup $+$ MMD (Maximum Mean Discrepancy)~\cite{li2021membership} have been proposed and investigated as defense methods in many papers~\cite{shokri2017membership,salem2019ml,song2021systematic,nasr2018machine,li2021membership,hui2021practical,shejwalkar2021membership,kaya2021does,hu2021ear}.
+Among them, L2-norm regularization, dropout, data argumentation, model stacking, early stopping, label smoothing are classical regularization methods proposed to improve the generalizability of a learned ML model.
+They are initially proposed to reduce the overfitting of ML models, but they are shown to be quite effective in mitigating MIAs.
+This is because they help the learned model generalize better to test data and reduce the difference of the model's behaviors on its training data and test data.
+The adversarial regularization~\cite{nasr2018machine} and Mixup $+$ MMD~\cite{li2021membership} are specially designed regularization techniques that aim to mitigate MIAs.
+The two proposed methods add new regularization terms to a target classifier's objective function during the training phase and force the classifier to generate similar output distributions for training members and non-members.
+Adversarial regularization~\cite{nasr2018machine} adds membership inference gain of the attack model as a new regularization term to the objective function of the target model during the training process.
 The target ML model needs to simultaneously minimize its classification loss and the attack model’s accuracy.
-The target model is trained in such a way as to preserve its prediction accuracy while mitigating the attacker's accuracy.
-Li et al.~\cite{li2020membership} propose Mixup $+$ MMD defense method.
-They add the distance between members and non-members output distribution, computed by Maximum Mean Discrepancy (MMD)~\cite{fortet1953convergence}, as a new regularizer to the training loss function of the classifier.
-The new regularizer term forces the classifier to generate similar output distributions for its members and non-members.
-As MMD tends to reduce the prediction accuracy of the classifier, they propose to combine MMD with mix-up training~\cite{zhang2018} to preserve the prediction utility.
-Note that regularization techniques not only work as defense methods for classification models, with Hayes et al.~\cite{hayes2019logan} and Hilprecht et al.~\cite{hilprecht2019monte} also demonstrating that dropout can be leveraged as an effective defense method against MIA on generative models.
+The target model is trained in such a way as to preserve its prediction accuracy while mitigating the attacker's performance.
+Mixup $+$ MMD~\cite{li2021membership} adds the distance between the output distributions of members and non-members computed by Maximum Mean Discrepancy (MMD)~\cite{fortet1953convergence} as a new regularization term to the objective function of the target classifier.
+The new regularization term forces the classifier to generate similar output distributions for its training members and non-members.
+As MMD tends to reduce the prediction accuracy of the classifier, the authors in \cite{li2021membership} propose to combine MMD with mix-up training~\cite{zhang2018mixup} to preserve the prediction utility.
+Note that regularization methods not only work for classification models, and some methods can be used to mitigate MIAs on generation models.
+For example, Hayes et al.~\cite{hayes2019logan} and Hilprecht et al.~\cite{hilprecht2019monte} demonstrate that dropout can be leveraged as an effective defense method against MIAs on GANs.